WSPPN P2-101 Training Modules

 During the 2012 Used Oil + HHW + WSPPN Training and Conference, WSPPN and NPPR launched a P2-101 Basic Training Module.
-The training was video- taped and ten five to twenty minute modules were developed.
+The training was video- taped and eight 30-minute modules will be placed on the WSPPN site in October 2012.
 The presentations and videos are available for viewing today.

 Published by the U.S. Environmental Protection Agency in 2001, this publication was made available by EPA’s Office of Research and Development to assist the user community and to link researchers with their clients.
 This Pollution Prevention (P2) Guide provides information to help organizations get P2 programs started or to re-evaluate existing P2 programs.
 It presents an alternative method for working on P2 projects and four approaches to implementing a P2 program in an organization.